 China Plate and Coventry University present

-Content warnings: This piece contains themes of mortality and illness and is based on real life testimonies from front line NHS workers during the Covid 19 pandemic.
+Content warnings: These pieces contains themes of mortality and illness and is based on real life testimonies from front line NHS workers during the Covid-19 pandemic.

 "Moving, Cathartic, A special workshop to be part of"